anronuay/MS3-task_wizard/README.md

     -   ### Visitor Goals

-        1. As a user, I want to easily understand the main purpose of the site and learn more about the destination Santorini.
+        1. As a user, I want to easily understand the main purpose of the site and learn more about the functionality of the website.
-        2. As a user, I want to be able to easily navigate throughout the site to find content.
+        2. As a user, I want to be able to easily navigate throughout the site, to find and enage in content.
-        3. As a user, I want to look for information relevant to Santorini that could help aid a prospective visitor/traveller to the island.
-Both in the form of recommendations and other dedicated Santorini travel sites, in the social media links.
+        3. As a user, I want to be able to register or/and log in and access personal user profile/accounts relevant to the user.
+To enable them access to their own specified tasks, with the ability to create, read, update and delete functions.

     -   ### Design
     -   #### Colour Scheme
-        -   The three main colours used are black, white and [Greek flag] blue, in the footer social links.
+        -   The three main colours used are dim gray, yellow orange and persimmon.
 Keeping the colour scheme simple, yet effective.
 	![Colour Scheme](static/images/coolors.colour.scheme.png)

     -   #### Typography
-        -   I opted to use the default Bootstrap font Apple System, due to it’s clean font style, which fitted in with the aesthetic I wanted for the website.
+        -   I opted to use the default Materialize font Roboto 2.0, due to it’s clean font style, which fitted in with the aesthetic I wanted for the website.
     -   #### Imagery
-        -   Strong imagery has been proven to help engage the user.
-Enticing images were used in the map's info windows, to help with a positive UX.
+        -   Due to the simplicty of the design and functionality of the website, I chose not to include imagery within the UX.
+However there could be further scope to include this in a future edition.

 *   ### Wireframes